digital-work-lab/open-source-project/docs/hall_of_fame.md

 On this page, we celebrate the accomplishments of our students 🎉 🍾 🎈

-Student contributors to the Open-Source project [CoLRev](https://github.com/CoLRev-Environment/colrev){: target="_blank"} with the following GitHub accounts:
+Student contributors to the Open Source project [CoLRev](https://github.com/CoLRev-Environment/colrev){: target="_blank"} with the following GitHub accounts:

 - dengdenglele
 - MalouSchmidt